BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Fighting from the Palanquin** `ACTIVE`

-The Dragon Emperor always uses his own characteristics, even if the Palanquin's are better.
-If he wins a Duel Roll, except when Shielding, then after all his Strikes have been resolved the Palanquin may make a number of Strikes equal to its remaining Wounds.
-These Strikes cannot benefit from the target being Trapped, and the Dragon Emperor cannot use Might to improve them.
+Unlike a normal Mount, the Dragon Emperor does not use any of the characteristics of the Palanquin; instead, he always uses his own, even if the Palanquin's are better.
+If the Dragon Emperor wins a Duel Roll, except when Shielding, then after all of his own Strikes have been fully resolved, the Palanquin may make a number of Strikes equal to his remaining Wounds.
+These Strikes cannot benefit from the target being Trapped (i.e., they will not roll two dice against a Trapped model) and the Dragon Emperor cannot use Might to improve the result of these Strikes.

 - **Standards of the Emperor** `PASSIVE`

 The Royal Palanquin is a [banner][Banner] with a range of 6".
-The Dragon Emperor does not suffer the -1 penalty to his Duel Rolls for carrying it.
+As these banners are attached to the Royal Palanquin, the Dragon Emperor never suffers the -1 penalty to his Duel Rolls for carrying a [banner][Banner].

 - **In the Name of the Dragon Emperor** `PASSIVE`

-Friendly Easterling models within 6" of the Royal Palanquin that can draw Line of Sight to it may re-roll To Wound Rolls of a natural 1 when making Strikes.
+Friendly Easterling models within 6" of the Royal Palanquin who can draw Line of Sight to it, may re-roll To Wound Rolls of a natural 1 when making Strikes.

 - **The Palanquin** `PASSIVE`

-The Royal Palanquin is a Mount, but does not act as a Cavalry model and does not give the Dragon Emperor the Cavalry keyword.
-The whole model is treated as Infantry.
-Rules and Magical Powers that affect both a rider and Mount still affect both parts, and effects that choose either part may target either the Dragon Emperor or the Palanquin.
+The Royal Palanquin is a Mount, however, it does not act like a Cavalry model and does not provide the Cavalry keyword to the Dragon Emperor.
+Instead, the whole model is treated as an Infantry model.

+If a special rule or Magical Power would affect a Cavalry model, and will affect both the rider and the Mount of a model, then this will still affect both the Dragon Emperor and the Palanquin as normal.
+If a special rule or Magical Power would affect either the rider and the Mount of a model, then the player using the special rule or Magical Power may still choose either the Dragon Emperor or the Palanquin to be affected.

-Whilst the Palanquin has at least 3 Wounds remaining, it Moves normally.
-At 2 Wounds its Move Value is 3"; at 1 Wound it cannot Move.
-Shooting attacks hit the Palanquin on an In The Way roll of 1-4 and the Dragon Emperor on a 5+.
+Whilst the Palanquin has 3 or more Wounds remaining it will Move as normal.
+If it is reduced to 2 Wounds, then its Move Value is reduced to 3".
+If it only has a single Wound remaining then it cannot Move at all.

+When the Palanquin is hit by a shooting attack, the shooter must take an In The Way Test to see if the Dragon Emperor or the Palanquin itself are hit.
+However, for this In The Way Test a roll of a 1-4 will hit the Royal Palanquin and a 5+ will hit the Dragon Emperor.
+A model with the [Sharpshooter] special rule may still target either rider or Mount as normal.

-If the Dragon Emperor dismounts or is slain, replace the Palanquin with a number of Black Dragon Warriors with shield equal to its remaining Wounds.
-Place them within its footprint.
-The Palanquin cannot be knocked Prone except by a Direct Hit from a Siege Engine, and neither it nor its rider can be affected by Hurl or Barge, forced back by Magical Powers, or flung back by a Siege Engine.
-Its Dominant (X) value equals its remaining Wounds.
+The Palanquin is always treated as a single Mount, rather than multiple single models.
+If the Dragon Emperor dismounts from the Palanquin, or is slain whilst riding the Palanquin, then replace the Palanquin with a number of Black Dragon Warriors with [shield][Shield] equal to the number of Wounds the Palanquin currently has remaining - they do not need to take Courage Tests as a result of being a Separated Mount.
+These models should be placed within the footprint of the Palanquin.

+The Royal Palanquin cannot be knocked Prone for any reason, with the exception of if it is hit by the [Direct Hit] of a Siege Engine.

+The Royal Palanquin, and any model riding it, cannot be affected by the [Hurl] or [Barge] Brutal Power Attacks and cannot be forced back by Magical Powers (such as [Call Winds]) or by being flung back by the effects of a Siege Engine.

+The Royal Palanquin has the [Dominant] (X) special rule, where X is the number of Wounds it has remaining.

 </div>